Premier League clubs Manchester United, Chelsea failed Falcao, says Monaco’s Vadim Vasilyev

 He only managed four goals in 26 appearances for the Red Devil and that meant he would leave once his contract with them runs.
-His form for Jose Mourinho’s Chelsea was not brighter, so much so that even a punt with 10bet football would not place his money on Falcao reaching the 10-goal mark -he scored four goals that season.
+His form for Jose Mourinho’s Chelsea was not brighter, so much so that even a punter would not place his money on Falcao reaching the 10-goal mark -he scored four goals that season.

 However, Vasilyev feels the Premier League clubs were not patient with the Columbian international.